Roswell P. Flower Memorial Library: Lions

 One of the most prominent details of the library are the two stone lions in front of the library.
 The lions are not original to the building, they were added in June 1905.
-The Watertown Herald reported that “The new Flower Library is being further beautified by Mrs. J. B. Taylor.
-At each side of the front doors and on the front steps, bronze lamps will be placed, while two marble lions will guard the entrance.”
+The Watertown Herald reported that "The new Flower Library is being further beautified by Mrs. J. B. Taylor.
+At each side of the front doors and on the front steps, bronze lamps will be placed, while two marble lions will guard the entrance."
 The two stone lions came from Italy on the order of Emma Flower Taylor.
-The lion was first damaged in 1925 by a falling maple tree.
-In 1909, One of the lions had a tooth broken off and it was jokingly reported that “the big beast never winced when dentist W. W. Puffer did the job.”
-In 1982, a lion lost his tail.
-This time, the lion lost his tail when a 12-year-old boy leaned against the lion.
-The tail fell onto the library steps and broke into several pieces.
+In 1909, One of the lions had a tooth broken off and it was jokingly reported that "the big beast never winced when dentist W. W. Puffer did the job".
+A lion was damaged in 1925 by a falling maple tree.
+In 1982, a lion lost his tail when a boy leaned against the lion, which caused the tail to fall onto the library steps and break into several pieces.